Malware statistics in 2023 show that malicious software has been a huge issue all over America for several decades.

 This is one of the reasons that more training to recognize email malware is needed.

-6. Malware Statistics Show that 70% of Small Businesses Aren’t Prepared to Handle Cyber Attacks.
+6. 70% of Small Businesses Aren’t Prepared to Handle Cyber Attacks.

 These businesses don’t have reliable malware protection installed on their systems.